2bytes/website/content/post/bantamCloud/025-caveats/index.md

 Kubernetes is heavily geared towards cloud providers and their load balancers.
 It is able to hook into the APIs of the big players in the cloud, and deploy load balancers automatically, updating endpoints and ensuring failover happens all without you leaving your Kubernetes manifests.
 When you're deploying your own cluster on bare metal, options are limited, but there are solutions.

-### Metal LB (In cluster)
+### MetalLB (In cluster)

 The first option, and possibly the best for an automatic deployment is [MetalLB](https://metallb.universe.tf/).
 MetalLB runs in your cluster like any other workload.
-Metal LB offers two modes, "layer 2" where it uses ARP to manage load balancing.
+MetalLB offers two modes, "Layer 2" where it uses ARP to manage load balancing.
 This is easy to set up, but it is important to understand the deficiencies of this option.
-The details are out of scope for this post, so I recommend reading up on the Metal LB site for more details.
+The details are out of scope for this post, so I recommend reading up on the MetalLB site for more details.

 The second mode of MetalLB is "BGP".
 This is powerful, and is the protocol which the backbone of the internet runs on.
 The downside of this option is that it requires supported routers.
 Your typical ISP provided router likely does NOT support this option.